3.10.1. Rules for drawing hydrographic items

 Draw map items of this type only if you can draw their outline based on the satellite image.
-If the definition on the satellite image doesn't allow you to make out the outline of the reservoir, then you shouldn't draw it.
+If the definition on the satellite image doesn't allow you to make out the outline of the body of water, then you shouldn't draw it.

 You can use polygons to duplicate rivers and channels that were drawn using lines (with the exception of rivers and streams that are drying up) if the satellite image is detailed enough to allow you to do so.

-When duplicating a river or channel with a polygon, assign Reservoir attributes to it and try to draw it so that one map item covers the entire river stream from the source to the mouth:
+When duplicating a river or channel with a polygon, assign Body of water attributes to it and try to draw it so that one map item covers the entire river stream from the source to the mouth:

 If it's not possible to draw the river in its entirety (because it extends for a long distance, for example) then enter the polygon as a compilation of several smaller ones.
 You should then combine these polygons into a single unified one.

-Include parts of a reservoir that are located under bridges.
+Include parts of a body of water that are located under bridges.